 Launch Dr.Fone and select the "System Repair" on the software interface.

 Connect your iPhone to your Mac or PC with a USB cable.
 The software should be able to detect your iPhone.
 Click "Start" to initiate the process.

 Step 2: Download and select firmware

-You will need to download the right firmware for your iPhone to fix the device. dr.fone should be able to recognise the model of your iPhone, suggest which iOS version that is best for your iPhone for you to download.
+You will need to download the right firmware for your iPhone to fix the device.
+Dr.Fone should be able to recognize the model of your iPhone, suggest which iOS version that is best for your iPhone for you to download.

 Click on "Download" and wait until the software finishes downloading and installing it to your iPhone.

 Step 3: Fix your iPhone in recovery mode

 Once the download is complete, click Fix Now, the software will continue repairing your iOS, get it out of recovery mode.
 This should take a few minutes.
 The software will restart your iPhone to normal mode.

 "How to recover data from iPhone in recovery mode?", you may ask.